 All continuing education courses continue to be offered online.
 Students can explore current offerings through ASPIRE.

 The office of alumni engagement is offering opportunities for alumni to engage virtually.

 Members of our Loyola community are contributing generously to our Emergency Relief Fund, which provides critical need-based financial aid for students and their families affected by the pandemic.
 A gift of any size could make the difference to those who want to stay at Loyola but may not be able to do so due to changed financial circumstances.

 If you are a member of the media with a question, please contact Molly Robey at email@example.com.

-See faculty members who can provide expert commentary on the latest coronavirus pandemic.
+See faculty members who can provide expert commentary on the pandemic.